spikyjt/SailingTimer/README.md

 The timer can be synchronised to the nearest minute, up or down.

+### Modes

+- Standard mode: starts at 5 minutes.
+- Pursuit mode: allows offset to be configured.
+Main timer shows 5 minute sequence, offset timer shows your start.

+### Compatibility

-Currently only supports the Fênix 3 as thats the device I own.
+Currently only supports the Fênix 3 as that's the device I own.

+## LICENCE

 Licence MIT